 Point One: The Position or Status of the Speaker

-Journalists are often accused of hate-speech, and indeed some commentators willingly indulge in provocative and abusive talk when it suits them, but in the vast majority of cases journalists and media are guilty only of reporting the foul-mouthed statements of others.
+Journalists are often accused of hate speech, and indeed some commentators willingly indulge in provocative and abusive talk when it suits them, but in the vast majority of cases, journalists and media are guilty only of reporting the foul-mouthed statements of others.

 In particular, journalists and media are regularly trapped by media-savvy and unscrupulous politicians and community leaders.
-These skilful users of media stir up disputes and discord in support of their own prejudices and bigoted opinions and rely on media to give coverage to their sensational claims and opinions no matter how incendiary they are.
+These skillful users of media stir up disputes and discord in support of their own prejudices and bigoted opinions and rely on media to give coverage to their sensational claims and opinions no matter how incendiary they are.